globocom/secDevLabs/owasp-top10-2016-mobile/m4/note-box/README.md

 ## PR solutions

-[Spoiler alert 🚨] To understand how this vulnerability can be mitigated, check out [these pull requests](https://github.com/globocom/secDevLabs/pulls?q=is%3Apr+is%3Aclosed+label%3AM4-OWASP-2016+label%3A%22mitigation+solution+%F0%9F%94%92%22)!
+[Spoiler alert 🚨] To understand how this vulnerability can be mitigated, check out [these pull requests][these pull requests]!

 ## Contributing